lilslash/conflict-resolution/README.md

 ## This is a subheading created locally

-All of this content added to the readme file has been added from my local Git repository.lets see if this works
+All of this content added to the readme file has been added from my local Git repository.

+what is going on